-When it came time to do the after photo shoot I carried the shelf or mantel all over the house.
+When it came time to do the after the photo shoot I carried the shelf or mantel all over the house.
 I finally took it outside and hung it on the old fence gate.
 I sure wish I had thought of that for the before pictures.
 I like the juxtaposition of the rough weathered wood against the Shabby Chic look of the shelf or would you say mantel?

 Affiliate links may be contained in this post.
 That means if you click on one of those links, I will receive a small commission.
 You won’t be paying a cent more but it just means I will make a little money for your purchase.
 Click here to read my full disclosure policy.